 These are the times in your child’s life where he/she will develop the most skills in the shortest period of time.
 At Jelly Babies, our core focus is the appropriate development of your baby.
 Most importantly, we provide plenty of attention and care.
 We do a range of activities with the little ones.

-Our carers read stories, sing songs, provide baby yoga and assist the children in learning to crawl and then to walk.
-We develop the children’s fine motor skills through texture play and specially designed activity boards.
+Our carers read stories, sing songs, provide baby yoga and assist the children in learning to sit, crawl and then to walk.
+We develop their fine motor skills through texture play and specially designed activity boards.

 This refers to the ability of the brain to process information.

-Curiosity refers to the enthusiasm with which a child tries to explore their world and their attitude as they interact with the surrounding environment.
+Curiosity refers to the enthusiasm with which children try to explore their world and their attitude as they interact with the surrounding environment.

-Play refers to the process through which a young child explores their environment and the typical age-appropriate way in which they interact within their surrounding world.
+Play refers to the process through which young children explore their environment and the typical age-appropriate way in which they interact within their surrounding world.